-2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2021 session of the General Assembly.
-The valuation reflects that the Board granted two one-time 3% payments to certain retired members on July 1, 2021 and January 1, 2022.
+2. The major benefit and contribution provisions of the System as reflected in the valuation are summarized in Schedule H. The valuation takes into account the effect of amendments of the System enacted through the 2022 session of the General Assembly.
+The valuation reflects that the Board granted a 1.50% cost-of-living adjustment for certain retirees and beneficiaries effective July 1, 2022.